sarahseewhy/elastic-sandbox/README.md

 This approach did not work.
 It required heavier provisioning than I believe is necessary, especially if the elastic modules available on Puppet Forge could accomplish much of the basic configuration (e.g., Java, the `elasticsearch.repo`).

+## Experiment 4

+Use the [elastic modules](https://forge.puppet.com/elastic) on Puppet Forge to provision the CentOS 7 docker image.

 ## Resources

 This project is based on the following resources: